 When choosing a bathtub material, keep in mind that each has its pros and cons.
+The lifespan of your bathtub rests on the material you choose and how well you maintain it.
 In this section, we’ll talk about benefits and drawbacks of the most common bathtub materials.

 Acrylic is a type of plastic.
 ABS acrylic is especially durable and although it can scratch, it’s easy to repair.
 Because it’s nonporous, acrylic is nonporous and repels mildew.

 Although you can sometimes get a double-walled acrylic tub, a single-walled acrylic tub will flex if you stand on it and might not feel as sturdy.
 Acrylic is slightly more expensive than fiberglass.